Henaccount/NW-HideByCoords/README.md

 MaxX MaxY MaxZ are the coordinates of the upper edge of the cube with MaxX > MinX, MaxY > MinY, MaxZ > MinZ

-# You cannot use the Minus for the Numbers, you need to write negative numbers like this: neg15.668 instead of -15.668
+<b>You cannot use the Minus for the Numbers, you need to write negative numbers like this: neg15.668 instead of -15.668</b>